-Electronic Money on Blockchain
+Electronic Money and securities on Blockchain

 Fund transfers fiat currencies/cryptocurrencies